-Home health services must be provided in accordance with the beneficiary's physician's orders as part of a written plan of care, which must be reviewed every sixty (60) days.
+Home health services must be provided in accordance with an order written by a physician, nurse practitioner, or physician assistant working in accordance with State Law as part of a written plan of care, which must be reviewed every sixty (60) days.
 The beneficiary's attending physician must document that a face-to-face encounter occurred no more than ninety (90) days before or thirty (30) days after the start of home health services.
 The face-to-face encounter must be related to the primary reason the beneficiary requires the home health service.